-Icon Definition Ŧ Click the Pin icon to make the KVM menu visible at all times.
-2.2 Mbps 60 fps Displays the connection speed and the frames per second for the current session. :3 Click the Fullscreen icon to view the remote session in fullscreen mode.
+Icon Definition : Select and hold the Drag icon to move the KVM floating menu. Ŧ Click the Pin icon to make the KVM menu visible at all times.
+2.2 Mbps 60 fps Displays the connection speed and the frames per second for the current session.
+53 Click the Fullscreen icon to view the remote session in fullscreen mode.
 Click it again to exit fullscreen mode.
-NOTE: While the current sessions is in fullscreen mode you can execute common key press combinations on the remote system, for example, alt + tab.
-0 C A Click the Ctrl + Alt + Del icon to execute the ctrl + alt + del key press combination on the managed host.
-NOTE: To use other key press combinations on the managed host, use your keyboard in fullscreen mode. ₽ Click the Pointer Lock icon to control the cursor directly only on the managed host.
+NOTE: While the current sessions is in fullscreen mode, you can execute common key press combinations on the remote system, for example, alt + tab.
+Click the Ctrl + Alt + Del icon to execute the ctrl + alt + del key press combination on the managed host.
+NOTE: To use other key press combinations on the managed host, use your keyboard in fullscreen mode. ₽J Click the Pointer Lock icon to control the cursor directly only on the managed host.
 Press esc to return to your local cursor.
 If you are in fullscreen mode, press esc for two seconds to recover your cursor.
 NOTE: Due to some application limitations, Pointer Lock mode activates the relative mouse mode as an alternative method to send mouse coordinates to the managed host.
-For example, mouse pointer positioning with some BIOS interfaces and some Linux [®] login screens only works properly using relative mouse coordinates. [→ Click the Exit icon to close the remote session.
+For example, mouse pointer positioning with some BIOS interfaces and some Linux ® login screens only works properly using relative mouse coordinates. [→ Click the Exit icon to close the remote session.